SSBUTrainingGrounds/Tabuu-3.0/README.md

 7) Run `main.py` and enjoy!

 **Optional steps to consider:**
-1) If you want the Mee6 leaderboard of your server instead of the Training Grounds one, you need to change that too, in the [`./cogs/mee6api.py`](cogs/mee6api.py) file.
-Make sure that Mee6 is present in your server and the levels plugin is enabled.
+1) The Mee6 Leaderboard is from the Training Grounds but you can change it to your own, in the [`./cogs/mee6api.py`](cogs/mee6api.py) file.
+Make sure that Mee6 is present in your server and the leaderboard is enabled and set to public.
 2) The stagelist file [`./files/stagelist.png`](files/stagelist.png) shows our current stagelist.
-If your ruleset is different, replace the image but keep the same file name.
+Feel free to replace the image, just keep the same file name.
 3) The emojis used in the profile commands are stored in [`./files/characters.json`](files/characters.json), change them if you have your own.
-If bots do not have access to emojis they will just display `:EmojiName:`, so it will still kind of work.
+If the bot does not have access to emojis it will just display `:EmojiName:`, so it will still *kind of* work.

 While these are entirely optional, if you are planning on seriously using this bot for your own server, I would highly recommend following these steps for appearance purposes.